Pacific Partnership 2023 Concludes Third Stop in Malaysia

-KUANTAN, Malaysia (Sept.
-15, 2023) – Capt.
-Claudine Caluori, Pacific Partnership 2023 mission commander, speaks at the Pacific Partnership 2023 Malaysia closing ceremony hosted aboard the Harpers-Ferry class dock landing ship USS Pearl Harbor (LSD 52), Sept.
-15. Now in its 18th year, Pacific Partnership is the largest annual multinational humanitarian assistance and disaster relief preparedness mission conducted in the Indo-Pacific.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Megan Alexander)
+KUANTAN, Malaysia – Pacific Partnership 2023 has concluded its mission stop in Kuantan during a closing ceremony hosted aboard the Harpers-Ferry class dock landing ship USS Pearl Harbor, Sept.
+15.

+The largest annual multinational humanitarian assistance and disaster relief preparedness mission conducted in the Indo-Pacific, Pacific Partnership enables participants, including U.S. and Malaysian personnel, to work together to enhance disaster response capabilities and foster new and enduring friendships.

+“The Pacific Partnership mission brings an enhanced capability to the Indo-Pacific in a deliberate, sustainable, and transparent way by working to improve allied and partner nations' capabilities and interoperability,” said U.S. Navy Capt.
+Claudine Caluori, mission commander.
+“Our continuing forward-presence enables strong relationships, and enhances readiness for potential hazards and responses.
+The work completed and relationships built here in Malaysia is evidence of what partners can accomplish when unified in belief.”

 |Date Taken: